ComScore

 • Time Commitment: 1 hour

 Use banana and carrot together in the batter for an ultra-moist Easter cupcake.
-Whether you opt for Cadbury Mini Eggs or malted chocolate eggs on top, you truly can’t go wrong with either.
+Whether you opt for Cadbury Mini Eggs or malted chocolate eggs as a finishing touch, you truly can’t go wrong with either.
 (The tangy frosting is the real star anyway.)

 21. Marshmallow Flower Cupcakes